National & State Registers - Application Process

 - More about the National Register program

-An application for National Register listing undergoes technical and substantive reviews to assure that it meets National Register criteria.
+Using the forms for National Register of Historic Places Application form and the nomination checklist, you can submit a nomination.
+An application for National Register listing then undergoes technical and substantive reviews to assure that it meets National Register criteria.
 Once accepted by the DHPA staff, the application is presented to the Indiana Historic Preservation Review Board for their approval at one of their quarterly meetings.
 Owners and interested parties will be notified of the date, time, and location of the meeting.
 If the Review Board “nominates” the property, the application is then forwarded to the National Register for their review.
 The DHPA will notify you when your property has been listed.
-From the time we receive an application in the office, it usually takes between six months to a year to get a property listed in the National Register of Historic Places.

 - Indiana Register of Historic Sites and Structures Nomination Form

 - Determination of Eligibility Forms

 - National Register of Historic Places Application Form

 - National Register of Historic Places Nomination Checklist

 - Property Owner Spreadsheet (for historic districts with fewer than 50 property owners)

 - How to Complete the National Register Registration Form Bulletin